29th September 2017. By Edward Stratmann.

 Having suffered consecutive 1-0 losses in their opening two fixtures against newly promoted Hannover 96 and VfB Stuttgart, games that would've been earmarked as excellent opportunities to gain points, facing Bayer Leverkusen meant there was a distinct possibility Mainz could suffer three consecutive losses to start the campaign.

 Being unable to score in their two early defeats only compounded their issues, but in truth they'd still played some encouraging football, with bad luck in regards to the VAR system not helping their cause either.
 Ahead of the Leverkusen clash, sporting director Rouven Schroder willed his side to improve and lift the mini malaise.
 "We want more grit and we have to go for it a bit more.
-We really have to improve in these areas in the next few
+We really have to improve in these areas in the next few weeks, but we can't allow a doomsday mood to

 - Read more »